computational-linguistics-class/computational-linguistics-class.github.io/index.md

 <!-- Display annoucement -->
 <div class="alert alert-success" markdown="1">
 We would like your feedback on how CIS 530 is going so far.
-We'd love your feedback on what is working for you, and what changes you'd like to see us make.
+We'd like to know what is working for you, and what changes you'd like to see us make.
 Please fill out [this survey](https://docs.google.com/forms/d/e/1FAIpQLSfSOUZi1Ffnp0Zvek9DvB8KP4rVLiXooNJ4pH7426FqQCcr_A/viewform?usp=sf_link).
 </div>
 <!-- End annoucement -->